 The key to growing your fan base on several social media platforms is to publish relevant content and interact with your followers regularly.
 However, how can you transform these followers into a community?
 Sometimes you need to do more than standard likes, shares and comments to build a strong community.
 And to build a growth-driven community, you need a community platform.

 Whether you feel comfortable sticking to the format of a discussion forum or you want to try a live broadcast, there are different tools that can help you encourage commitment between members of your target audience.
 Let us explore all types of community-building tools available to build and nurture a community on a community building platform.

-With the right newsletter tool by email in place, you can keep the subscribers engaged with your business, establish your brand authority and your reliability, and finally drive more prospects.
+With the right newsletter tool, you can keep the subscribers engaged with your business, establish your brand authority and your reliability, and finally drive more prospects.
 Whether you use an email marketing tool with advanced features or an established service, it should be capable of offering you

 - A newsletter editor with drag and drop features

 - Templates and customization

 - Smart Content and Analytics